 Troop 39 neckerchief patch is a unique tradition representing our history and association with the University of North Carolina, CH.
 It is loaned to the scout.
 When they receive the Eagle rank, the highest in scouting, they may keep the Neckerchief.

 Patrols are the building blocks of a Boy Scout troop.
 A patrol is a small group of boys who are similar in age, development, and interests.
 Working together as a team, patrol members share the responsibility for the patrol’s success.
 They gain confidence by serving in positions of patrol leadership.
-All patrol members enjoy the friendship, sense of belonging, and achievements of the patrol and of each of its members.
+All patrol members enjoy the … Read more#94 Patrol Method

 Sports are a great opportunity to get outside and get active with your friends.
 The troop frequently plays basketball, football, and other games during trips and selected meetings.
 The games provide a release of energy and bonding for the troop.